ivsg-psu/Errata_Tutorials_CodeExercises/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 There are ten functions in this repo.
-Each function represents a coding exercises.
+Each function represents a coding exercise.
 The level of difficulty increases with the coding exercises.
-The first one is as simple as just entering a number, and in the last one, user needs to earn money by investing a dollar in a stock market simulation.
-Users can only see two assignments (functions) and the corresponding “entry key” simultaneously.
-An entry key is a unique passcode a user needs to enter to solve a particular problem.
-Every time a user restarts the program, the code generates new entry keys to all the functions.
+The first one is as simple as just entering a number, and in the last one, the user needs to earn money by investing a dollar in a stock market simulation.
+Users can only see two assignments (functions) and the corresponding "entry key" simultaneously.
+An entry key is a unique passcode; the user must enter it to solve a particular problem.
+Whenever a user restarts the program, the code generates new entry keys to all the functions.
 The user must start solving from the first assignment.
-A user can unlock the next assignment only if the answer of the current assignment is correct.
-The usage of this repo is detailed in the “Usage” section below.
+A user can unlock the next assignment only if the answer to the current assignment is correct.
+The usage of this repo is detailed in the "Usage" section below.

 <!-- GETTING STARTED -->
 ## Getting Started